ESRI Personal GeoDatabase

 First, check if you have PGeo driver built in OGR:

 Now, you can access your Personal Geodatabase.
-As a data source use PGeo:<DSN> where <DSN> is a name of DSN entry you put to your .odbc.ini.
+If you've setup a DSN for the Personal Geodatabase (as detailed in section 2 above), the data source should be PGeo:<DSN> where <DSN> is the name of DSN entry you put to your .odbc.ini.

 After you run the command above, you should get list of layers stored in your geodatabase.